Call Today 914-530-3070

-New Yorkers NEED An Advance Directive
+New Yorkers Need an Advance Directive

 No matter how healthy you are, it is possible that, due to an injury or illness, you will become incapacitated at some point in the future.
 When you are incapacitated, you cannot make certain decisions for yourself, communicate your wishes regarding medical care, or generally take care of yourself.
 Some people, due to pre-existing health conditions, are at an elevated risk for becoming incapacitated.